cancamilo/telegram-nlp/README.md

     sys.path.insert(0, modules_path)
 ```

-It works both for python scripts and notebooks.

-An alternative is to set the environemtn variable PYTHONPATH=${PWD}/your_module but it is not enough to set it in your python script or notebook with load_env().
+An alternative is to set the environment variable PYTHONPATH=${PWD}/your_module but it is not enough to set it in your python script or notebook with load_env().
 It needs to be exported before. e.g source .env.
 Note that the variable has to be present in the .env file and it must have the keyword export in order to work.